-Although mining has modified the natural environment of Tenoroc, habitats support abundant birdlife.
-Tenoroc is a gateway for the East Section of the Great Florida Birding Trail, which spans an eighteen-county area.
+Tenoroc is a gateway for the East Section of the Great Florida Birding and Wildlife Trail, which spans an eighteen-county area.
 Tenoroc lies along a major historical songbird migration route that once followed hardwood forests lining the Peace River.
+In addition to resident wildlife, Tenoroc provides resources critical to many migratory birds including waterfowl, passerines, raptors, and others.
+Habitats important to migratory species are protected, maintained or enhanced.
 The Ridge Audubon Society conducts annual bird counts on the area.

 Wildlife Spotlight: Florida Largemouth Bass

-Our state’s most popular freshwater game fish and the largest member of the sunfish family is the Florida largemouth bass.
-Sometimes confused with smallmouth and spotted bass, the Florida largemouth is easily distinguished by its large mouth (the upper jaw extends beyond the rear edge of the eye) and a deep notch in the dorsal fin.
+The largemouth bass is our state’s most popular freshwater game fish and the largest member of the sunfish family.
+Sometimes confused with smallmouth and spotted bass, the Florida largemouth is easily distinguished by its upper jaw that extends beyond the rear edge of the eye.
+This bass also has a deep notch in the back fins.
 Females live longer and grow larger than males; males seldom exceed 16 inches, while females often surpass 22 inches.
 Virtually all bass over eight pounds are female.